To be Fresh and Clean is a Vital Part of the Day

 The frequency of the bath depends on many things.
 If your loved one is active and can walk, they will need to bathe daily.
 If your loved one is bedridden or unconscious, they may require a bed bath, and if your loved one is incontinent, they willed to be bathed each time they soil themselves.
 All situations are different.
-Always, make sure to know if your loved one is allergic to any products before using it.
+Always make sure to know if your loved one is allergic to any products before using them.

 Preparing for Bath Time

 Creating a safe setting is important for any senior.
 Take an honest evaluation of the bathroom before you start.
 Make sure all the devices you use are within reach and working.
 You’re putting them at risk if you have to leave the senior alone while you get something.
 It also slows down the process, possibly giving them a new area for concern.